2025–26 Champ Rugby

-The 2025–26 Champ Rugby will be the seventeenth season of the Champ Rugby, the professional second tier of rugby union in England.
-It is the first season under the rebranded banner of Champ Rugby, succeeding sixteen seasons under RFU Championship branding.
-The number of teams in the league will increase by two, as there was no relegation in the previous season.
+The 2025–26 Champ Rugby was the seventeenth season of the Champ Rugby, the professional second tier of rugby union in England.
+It was the first season under the rebranded banner of Champ Rugby, succeeding sixteen seasons under RFU Championship branding.
+The number of teams in the league increased by two, as there was no relegation in the previous season.
 Ealing Trailfinders are the defending champions.
 Ealing were not promoted to the Premiership after failing to meet the minimum standards criteria.
-Richmond were promoted from National League 1 and Worcester Warriors were added following a period of administration.
+Richmond were promoted from National League 1 and newly-reestablished Worcester Warriors were added following the old club's period of administration.

+Ealing Trailfinders finished top of the table at the end of the league stage.
+Once again they were easily the best side in the division, winning all 26 league games, and qualifying in first place 30 points clear of second placed Bedford Blues, with both sides gaining a home spot in the Champ play-off semi-finals.
+The other qualifiers were Coventry, Worcester Warriors, Chinnor and Hartpury who would contest the quarter-finals.
+Fourth placed Worcester Warriors finished as champions, defeating second placed Bedford Blues in the final, to claim their fourth tier 2 title and tie with Bristol Bears for most championships at this level.
+Despite victory Worcester were not allowed a chance of promotion as the Rugby Football Union decided to end promotion or relegation for the foreseeable future - a decision made part way through the season.

+Cambridge finished bottom of the table and were automatically relegated, following a 7 – 31 home defeat on 11 April to league leaders Ealing Trailfinders, condemning them to the drop with three games still to play, and ending a three year stay at tier 1.
+They were joined by London Scottish who lost both relegation play-off games, first to Richmond and then to the 2025–26 National League 1 runners up, Blackheath on 23 May 2026, ending 15 seasons at tier 2.

 Background

 On 15 May 2025, the Rugby Football Union (RFU) unveiled the new format and structure of English rugby's second division branded Champ Rugby.
 The competition will see a return of relegation to National League 1 and potential promotion to the Premiership, which Tier 2 board chair Simon Gillham said will create "aspiration and jeopardy".

-The league has been expanded to 14 teams, with 2024–25 National League 1 winners Richmond joining the competition alongside newly reestablished Worcester Warriors, who will mark their return to professional rugby following a period in administration.
+The league has been expanded to 14 teams, with 2024–25 National League 1 winners Richmond joining the competition alongside newly reestablished Worcester Warriors, who will mark their return to professional rugby following a period in administration and liquidation of the old club.